 Dr. Olga Kornienko is an Assistant Professor of Applied Developmental Psychology at George Mason University.
 Her research examines how peer networks promote and constrain psychological adaptation, intergroup processes, development, and health across adolescence and young adulthood.
 Her work seeks to (1) inform strategies and tactics for mitigating negative and leveraging salubrious peer influence in social groups and (2) use this research to promote positive development and health.

 Dr. Kornienko approaches her research from an interdisciplinary perspective drawing on theories and methods from developmental psychology, human development and family science, network science, and behavioral endocrinology.
 She employs longitudinal research designs, social network analysis, and advanced statistical modeling approaches to understand how social dynamics shape developmental, psychosocial, and physiological outcomes.
-She uses multi-method assessment tools including self- and peer reports, salivary measurement of hormones related to stress and social status to capture youth development in the naturalistic settings (e.g., schools, organizations).
+She uses multi-method assessment tools including self- and peer reports, salivary measurement of hormones related to stress and social status, and immune system biomarkers to capture youth development in the naturalistic settings (e.g., schools, organizations).

 Before joining Mason, she has been an Assistant Research Professor at Arizona State University (Sanford School of Social and Family Dynamics, Institute for Interdisciplinary Salivary Bioscience Research, and Department of Psychology).
-Her research has been funded by National Institutes of Health.
-She serves on the editorial board of Journal of Youth and Adolescence.
+Her research has been funded by the National Institutes of Health.
+She serves on the editorial board of the Journal of Youth and Adolescence.

 Dr. Kornienko's current research projects focus on understanding the role of peer ethnic-racial socialization as well as the benefits and challenges of intergroup connections (i.e., across race and ethnicity) in the networks of diverse youth.
 She also investigates the role of cultural assets (e.g., ethnic-racial identity development) and social network resources for adolescent development and health as they transition into and navigate college.